Kemptville Mixed Doubles Fall Classic

 Qualification & Seeding

-- Once the 8 teams are determined, they will be seeded using win-loss record & LSD totals.
+- Once the 8 teams are determined, they will be seeded using win-loss record and LSD totals.

 Stone Placement Advantage

-In all playoff games, the higher-ranked team chooses the stone handle color and placement in the first end.
+In all playoff games, the higher-ranked team gets the choice of stone handle color OR placement in the first end.

 Playoff Practice Option